 I don’t have red wine.
 Can I use white wine as an alternative?

-Tossed with a handful of healthy ingredients, herbs and just the right amount of red wine, this easy spaghetti recipe is a light and savory dish you can make at home.
-Completely omitting any meat or artificial flavorings allows you to have a feast without feeling guilty.
+Tossed with a handful of healthy ingredients, herbs, and just the right amount of red wine, this vegetable pasta is a light and savory dish you can easily make at home.
+Enjoy your weekends and have a fancy Italian vegetarian spaghetti with roasted tomatoes and mushrooms dressed with simple olive oil.

 Have your own special recipe to share?
 Submit Your Recipe Today!